Benefits Animal Welfare and Nutrition

 [This article was previously published in the spring issue of The Cultivator, Cornucopia’s quarterly newsletter.]

-by Marie Burcham, JD, Farm and Food Policy Analyst
+by Kestrel Burcham, JD, Farm and Food Policy Analyst

 at The Cornucopia Institute

 Consumers are now starting to look for “grass-fed” dairy, following exponential growth in the 100% grass-fed beef sector.